jdeantoni/SoftwareDefinedVehicleModelingLanguage/README.md

 # SoftwareDefinedVehicleModelingLanguage
-a simple DSL for SDV understandable timing Analysis
+a simple DSL for SDV understandable timing Analysis (check the [language README](./packages/language-server/README.md) for an example)

 ## Building the plugin